similarweb/finala/README.md

 * **UI** - The User Interface, display the data in a way that it'll look nice :).

+* **Notifier** - Notifies notification groups with the support of multiple notifiers defined in [notifier.yaml](./configuration/notifier.yaml).
+All resources that marked as "under utilized" are reported to the notifiers.
+Currently you are able to define only one notifier (Slack) [notifier.yaml](./configuration/notifier.yaml) file.

 * **Collector** - Collects and analyzes resources against their thresholds defined in [collector.yaml](./configuration/collector.yaml).
 All resources that marked as "under utilized" are reported back to the API component.
 You can define multiple accounts and regions in the [collector.yaml](./configuration/collector.yaml) file.